aakyfun/rhel-router-ansible/README.md

 <b>Heads up: I am not working on this anymore.
-There is almost a replacement but it won't be ansible-based for various reasons.</b>
+There will be an improved spiritual successor in the aakyfun/lab project.
+Thanks.</b>

 # rhel-router-ansible
 Simple playbook to provision an IPv4 NAT router with DNS and DHCP on RHEL.
 Intended for virtual machine labs.